Online Linear Programming: Dual Convergence, New Algorithms, and Regret Bounds: Learning Algorithms for OLP

 \begin{theorem} With the online policy $\bm{\pi}_1$ specified by Algorithm \ref{alg:Distribution},

 \end{theorem} Theorem \ref{Algo3} tells that the worst-case regret under an online policy with the knowledge of full distribution is $O(\sqrt{n})$.
 Recall the generic regret upper bound in Theorem \ref{representation}, there is no approximation error for Algorithm \ref{alg:Distribution} because $\p^*$ is employed as the dual price.
 So the regret of Algorithm \ref{alg:Distribution} stems only from the fluctuation of the constraint process.
-Intuitively, the fluctuation is on the order of $O(\sqrt{n})$ when it approaches to the end of the horizon.
-Our next algorithm and the according regret analysis show that the contribution of the approximation error of $\p^*$ (when the distribution is unknown) is indeed dominated by the regret caused by the fluctuation of the constraint process.
+Intuitively, the fluctuation is on the order of $O(\sqrt{n})$ when it approaches the end of the horizon.
+Our next algorithm and its according regret analysis show that the contribution of the approximation error of $\p^*$ (when the distribution is unknown) is indeed dominated by the regret caused by the fluctuation of the constraint process.